lokalized/lokalized-java/README.md

 literals use the same precision and absolute-scale limits as [`PluralOperands`](https://javadoc.lokalized.com/com/lokalized/PluralOperands.html), so an exponent cannot defer unbounded decimal materialization until lookup time.
-The configured runtime policy is applied when `Strings` compiles the catalog.
+The configured runtime policy is applied when `Strings` compiles the localized strings.
 Expressions are limited to 2,048 source characters, 256 tokens, and 32 nested groups by default. `Strings` applications may configure these with [`TranslationRuntimeLimits`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html), up to hard ceilings of 4,096 characters, 512 tokens, and 64 nested groups.